faisal-porag/basic_mqtt_example_with_golang/README.md

 Overall, MQTT is widely adopted in various industries for its simplicity, efficiency, and suitability for IoT applications.
 It's important to note that my information is accurate up until September 2021, and there may have been developments or changes in the MQTT protocol since then.
+MQTT is favored for applications where efficient, reliable, and lightweight communication is necessary.
+It's commonly used in IoT, home automation, remote monitoring, and other scenarios where devices need to communicate with each other or with central systems.

 ![mqtt-protocol3](https://github.com/faisal-porag/basic_mqtt_example_with_golang/blob/master/photo_files/mqtt-protocol3.png)